graffou/agravic/README.md

 * Tests contains the non-regression tests (binaries and references).

-* FIRMWARE contains the c-code and utilities for firmware development.
-This c example is based on the ibex core bare-metal example.
+* FIRMWARE contains the c++ sample code and utilities for firmware development.

 ## Run the risc-V SoC example
 ### Generate executable and rtl: